 As their confidence and skill grows, children speak in sentences, using familiar vocabulary, phrases and basic language structures, understand basic grammar appropriate to the language being studied and write phrases from memory, and adapt these to create new sentences, to ideas clearly.

 Lessons are sequenced so that prior learning is considered and opportunities for revision of language and grammatical concepts are built into lessons.
-Lessons help children to build on prior knowledge alongside the introduction of new skills.
+Lessons and resources help children to build on prior knowledge alongside the introduction of new skills.
 The series of lessons are suggested, providing structure and contacts as well as offering an insight into the culture of French – speaking countries and communities.
 The introduction revision of key vocabulary and grammatical structures is built into each lesson.

 All children in KS2 will have a weekly language lesson.

 Our MFL curriculum will ensure all pupils develop key language learning skills set out by the national curriculum, as well as a love of languages and learning about other cultures.